softleo-llc/playwright-reporter/README.md

 ```

 **Email Template:**
 - The reporter uses a Handlebars template (`src/handlebars/email.handlebars`) for formatting the email body.
 - The template receives a `summary` object with all test run details and a grid of failing tests.

-**Logs:**

-- The reporter logs when it is preparing to send an email, the subject, and the recipient list.
-- Success or failure of the email send is also logged to the console.

 ### **Team Ownership**